Simulation of Reflected Brownian motion on two dimensional wedges: Exact simulation algorithms

 with $U \sim \mathcal{U}([0,1])$.

-\textbf{Simulation in the case $ W $ does not exit the wedge:} So far, we have provided a methodology in order to simulate the exit place and time for the simpler wedge $ \mathcal{V}=\langle \alpha^-,\alpha^+\rangle $ with $ \alpha^+-\alpha^-=\pi/m $.
-Now we discuss the case when $ W $ does not leave the wedge in the time interval $ [0,T] $.
-To simulate the final value $W_T$ of the Brownian motion starting from $x_0$ conditionally to the fact that it does not exit the wedge $\mathcal{V}$ on $[0,T]$, we need to simulate according to the density \eqref{alpha_pi_m_killed}, which is a mixture with negative coefficients.
+\textbf{Simulation in the case $ W $ does not exit the wedge:} So far, we have provided a methodology in order to simulate the exit location and time for the simpler wedge $ \mathcal{V}=\langle \alpha^-,\alpha^+\rangle $ with $ \alpha^+-\alpha^-=\pi/m $.
+Now we discuss the case when $ W $ does not leave this wedge in the time interval $ [0,T] $.
+To simulate the final value $W_T$ of the Brownian motion starting from $x_0$ conditionally to the fact that it does not exit the wedge $\mathcal{V}$ on $[0,T]$, we need to simulate according to the density \eqref{alpha_pi_m_killed}, which is a sum where some terms are negative.
 We propose the following method.

 A slight generalization of \eqref{alpha_pi_m_killed} to the wedge $\mathcal{V}=\langle \alpha^-,\alpha^+\rangle$ with

 gives, for $y \in \mathcal{V}$: